 After submitting a food stamp application, individuals must schedule a face-to-face meeting to complete the process and apply for SNAP.
-At this face to face meeting, individuals must provide the necessary documentation and identification to confirm the details of their applications.
+At this face-to-face meeting, individuals must provide the necessary documentation and identification to confirm the details of their applications.
 You must also provide permission and contact details so the DWSS can confirm the details of your application.
 For instance, you may need to provide contact information for your landlord and previous employers.
 Once the DWSS has confirmed the information on an application, an individual must wait to see whether the DWSS decides to issue benefits or not.

-Find Out About SNAP Benefits in Nevada
+Learn About SNAP Benefits in Nevada

 If you are approved for SNAP benefits in Nevada, you will receive an electronic benefits transfer (EBT) card.
-This card is loaded monthly with your food stamp benefits, and acts like a debit card when you visit the grocery store or farmers market.
+This card is loaded monthly with your food stamp benefits and acts like a debit card when you visit the grocery store or farmers market.
 You can only use it to purchase grocery items.
 You cannot use it to purchase:

 - Pet food.

 - Hot meals.

 You can only use your EBT card to purchase groceries you can cook at home, such as fruits and vegetables, meat and fish, dairy products, grains, snacks, non-alcoholic beverages and seeds or plants that provide food.

 How much you receive in SNAP food benefits depends on your income and household makeup.
 Some households may receive just over $100 a month, while others may receive $500 or more.
 The Nevada DWSS will determine what you are eligible for.
 It is up to you to budget your benefits appropriately based on your need.